-Today's blog post is from our guest, High Elevation Mountaineering.
-Nick Carnahan and Alex Lawhun recently completed an 18 mile day hike along the Oquirrh Ridgeline - a rarely hiked and unknown route to many.
+Today's blog post is from our guests Nick Carnahan and Alex Lawhun.
+They completed an 18 mile day hike along the Oquirrh Ridgeline - a rarely hiked and unknown route to many.
 What they encountered was more than they bargained for.
 Here is their story.

 Little Water Peak (9,606 ft) sits at the upper, East ridge, dividing Millcreek Canyon from Big Cottonwood Canyon.
 Little Water Peak is seldom visited, yet it offers great views of the surrounding peaks and a good look down into Millcreek Canyon.
 The summit is just above Dog Lake to the North, and while Dog Lake will have tons of people in the Summer months, Little Water Peak will offer a bit of solitude.
 This summit is safe to access year round.
 It only takes roughly 30 minutes from Dog Lake to the summit, so put it on your list!